raspberrypilearning/storytime/en/step_1.md

 ---
 title: What you will learn
 ---
-- Know how to receive user input in Python
+- How to receive user input in Python
-- Understand the need to type cast strings to integers
+- The need to type cast strings to integers
-- Use code to select random items from a list
+- To use code to select random items from a list
 --- /collapse ---

 --- collapse ---